zce/velite/docs/guide/velite-schemas.md

 `string => string`

-parse input or document body as mdx content and return component function-body.
+parse input or document body as mdx content and return component function-body. refer to [MDX Support](using-mdx.md) for more information.

 ```ts
 code: s.mdx()